laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

 - **Intercept requests**: Use an API gateway to route `/product/list` calls to the new microservice.
 - **Test and monitor**: Gradually shift traffic from the monolith to the microservice.
 - **Continue migrating**: Repeat the process for each feature like `/product/list`, `/cart` etc., one at a time.
-- **Turn off the monolith**: Once all features are replaced, shut down the legacy application.
+- **Retire the legacy application**: Once all features are replaced, shut down the legacy application.

 ## Conclusion